Anothile-B/PowerBI-Data-Analytics-Portfolio/README.md

 ---

 # About Me
-Aspiring Data Analyst with a strong interest in data visualization and business intelligence.
+I Anothile Bhengu am a aspiring Data Analyst with a strong interest in data visualization and business intelligence.
 Passionate about leveraging data to generate insights that drive informed decision-making.

 ---